insightmagistri/pyespargos/README.md

 ### Sampling Time Offset
 * While ESPARGOS provides phase (= LO signal) synchronization between antennas, it does not provide time synchronization (= ADC sampling clock).
-* This is because the receiver hardware in every ESP32 applies a receiver-specific sampling time offset correction to the received frame, but the [esp32-wifi-lib](https://github.com/espressif/esp32-wifi-lib) does not expose this information to the application firmware.
+* This is because the receiver hardware in every ESP32 applies a receiver-specific sampling time offset correction to the received frame, but the [esp32-wifi-lib](https://github.com/espressif/esp32-wifi-lib) does not expose this information to the application firmware (OUTDATED).
 * However, this is not a hardware limitation as the ESP32 clearly supports precise timestamping (it supports 802.11mc FTM).
 * There is [an open esp-idf issue](https://github.com/espressif/esp-idf/issues/9843) regarding this problem: We need to get precise reception timestamps from the WiFi binary blob.

 ## Additional Non-Public Demo Applications
-* `demo-recorder`: Application to record ESPARGOS datasets for publication on [https://espargos.net/datasets/](https://espargos.net/datasets/).
+* `dataset-recorder`: Application to record ESPARGOS datasets for publication on [https://espargos.net/datasets/](https://espargos.net/datasets/).
 Please contact me to get access.
 * `realtime-localization`: Real-time Localization Demo: Channel Charting vs. Triangulation vs. Supervised Training.
 Requires multiple ESPARGOS.
 Please contact me to get access.
 <p>
 	<img src="img/demo-gifs/realtime-localization.gif" style="width: 50%; max-width: 400px;">